-Demonstrating its commitment to veterans across the state, the West Virginia College of Law has expanding its Veterans Assistance Project (VAP) from a practice area within the General Clinic to a stand-alone clinic, the WVU Veterans Advocacy Clinic (VAC), directed by Associate Professor Jennifer Oliva, a graduate of the United States Military Academy and an Army veteran.
+Demonstrating its commitment to veterans across the state, the West Virginia College of Law has expanding its Veterans Assistance Project (VAP) from a practice area within the General Clinic to a stand-alone clinic, the WVU Veterans Advocacy Law Clinic, directed by Associate Professor Jennifer Oliva, a graduate of the United States Military Academy and an Army veteran.

 There are approximately 170,000 veterans that currently reside in the state of West